jensbambauer/seriale/site/content/program-neu.md

               - partial: text-plain
                 headline: Educational
                 data:
                   text: "The Educational is the festival's discourse-oriented section, now entering its 11th edition.
 It creates a space where scholars and practitioners come together with filmmakers to discuss the cultural, aesthetic, and structural dimensions of serial storytelling.
 Through curated panels, keynotes and a live podcast, the Educational examines how series are made, how they are seen, and how they shape our understanding of the world around us.
 In line with this year's festival theme, \"Creating the Future\", the 2026 edition turns to questions of innovation, transformation, and emerging forms of storytelling.
 It reflects on the latest creative impulses and industry developments.
-With international guests and interdisciplinary perspectives, the Educational invites dialogue, reflection, and exchange.<br/><br/>Location: Heyligenstaedt, Aulweg 41, 35392 Giessen"
+With international guests and interdisciplinary perspectives, the Educational invites dialogue, reflection, and exchange.<br/><br/>Location: Heyligenstaedt, Aulweg 41, 35392 Giessen<br/><br/>free entry"
               - partial: program
                 smallmargin: true
                 data: